eclipse-langium/langium-website/hugo/content/tutorials/generation_in_the_web.md

 At this point, running `npm run build:web && npm run serve` should show Monaco on the left, an empty space on the right (this is the canvas), along with an "Update Canvas" button at the bottom.
 If you see this, then you can trust that the layout was updated correctly.

 We'll also want to go into **setup.js** file, and add a small modification to the end.
 This change will create a global function on the window, giving us a callback that lets us execute our command to parse and generate data from the current program in Monaco.
-It's important that this goes into the same file as your Monaco setup code, as it directly interacts with the Monaco language client instance.
+It's important that this goes into the same file as your Monaco setup code, as it directly interacts with the Monaco editor language client instance.

 ```js
 // modify your previous import to bring in the appropriate monaco-vscode-api version